Greiye/WGU_Notes_2024/README.md

 Day 3:
 Booked the OA at 7:30AM.
 Drank some coffee and made myself a nice breakfast.
 Reviewed the study guide for maybe 5 minutes and took the test.
 The OA was more difficult than the PA by a bit.
 If you understand the HTML and CSS concepts you'll be fine.
 The test tries to trick you in a majority of questions, keeping your eyes peeled.
 Especially, when they give you line(s) of code.
 (Oh, so there’s code strings in there.)
 Be on high alert and reread the questions multiple times.
 Ask yourself, "what are they looking for"?
 The test itself is only difficult because they really try to gauge if you know the knowledge by placing answer choices that seem to be right.
 I spent around 14-15 hours studying.
 Most importantly, your work ethic will play a big factor.
 I was hungry to pass this class, more so when I saw other reddit posts saying they failed or passed by a small margin.
-These resources pretty much contain the majority of the information you'll need for the OA.
+These resources pretty much contain the majority of the information you'll need for the OA.</details>

-# Technical Communication – D339
+## Technical Communication – D339
-C768 Task 3 COMPLETE - C768/D339 Task 3 Section A: Email Write an email to your peers inviting them - Studocu
+<details>C768 Task 3 COMPLETE - C768/D339 Task 3 Section A: Email Write an email to your peers inviting them - Studocu

 I think this is just a class on how to present information.
 I’m gonna write a presentation on the best programming languages to learn.